tbreuss/electricbass/README.md

 # Electricbass

-> My long time hobby project about bass playing an more.
+> My long time hobby project about bass playing and more.

 <https://www.electricbass.ch>

+## Note

+This project does not contain a database.
+Without one, it cannot be started locally.
+However, the project can serve as an illustrative example for a Yii2 web application.
+I hope this is helpful for one or the other.

 ## Static Code Analysis